intel/pepc/docs/pepc-uncore.rst

    Supported mechanisms are: 'sysfs', 'tpmi'.
 The 'sysfs' mechanism reads the '/sys/devices/system/cpu/intel_uncore_frequency/uncore<NUMBER>/elc_high_threshold_enable'.
 The TPMI reads the same debugfs files as '--max-freq'.

+**--yaml**
+   Display output in YAML format.

+**--dies-info**
+   Display detailed information about dies and how they map to uncore frequency driver sysfs paths and TPMI UFS feature addresses.

 Subcommand *'config'*
 =====================